Why do you need a separate phone number tied to your office if you already got a mobile phone these days?

 This gives control to the user, while presenting the calling customer an experience expected of a professionally organized event.

 4. Show customers you care

 In the event that you can’t answer a call, an Internet-based phone service may also enable you to automatically send a message — possibly even a voice message — back to the caller.
 This lets them know you care and will call back, instead of leaving them with a dull answering machine message.

 There are times when a cellphone signal just doesn’t let you hear the other party clearly.
 That’s not what you want for important conference calls.
 A dedicated business phone number, connected to a fixed line network, is usually a better guarantee against disruptions that can happen to wireless calls.

 Still unsure?
 Speak to a MightyCall representative to find out how a dedicated business number can transform your business.

-Updated: 2017.02.14 In this article we cover: Why customers prefer larger companies; How a virtual phone number can help a small business; How good call processing improves your company’s image; 9 phone system features that make a company seem larger.
-Virtual phone systems: don’t let larger sharks swallow your business Against the background of fierce…
+In this article we cover: Why customers prefer larger companies; How a virtual phone number can help a small business; How good call processing improves your company’s image; 9 phone system features that make a company seem larger.
+Virtual phone systems: don’t let larger sharks swallow your business Against the background of fierce competition in…

 Don’t have enough confusion in your life?
 Check out Abbreviations.com’s list of telecom acronyms.
 On this site, you can browse 2,524 acronyms and abbreviations, from “AA” to “ZUD,” all related in some way to digital telephony.
 You may even recognize a few terms such as “SIP,” “VOIP,” and everyone’s favorite, “PBX.”